taylormck/simpleOBJViewer/README.txt

 debug - prints debug statements, for development purposes

-The program can run with these as arguments or they can be typed at run time to alternate the option on or off. i.e., viewer [.obj file] -b -a will run the viewer showing both a bounding box and the axis.
+The program can run with these as arguments or they can be typed at run time to alternate the option on or off (Except for 'l', the light source must remain constant). i.e., viewer [.obj file] -b -a will run the viewer showing both a bounding box and the axis.